An International Student’s life in Australia is not a walk in the park.

 📃 What do I need to file my tax return?

-In order to lodge your tax return in Australia as an international student, you will need few things:
+In order to lodge your tax return to Australia as an international student, you will need few things:

 ✅ ABN – If you worked as a contractor, then you need an Australian Business Number.